Quantifying Interstellar Extinction at High Galactic Latitudes: Results and Model Validation With Real Data

-We further validate aspects of our model using real photometric, parallax and spectroscopic data.
-We illustrate how sensitive the extinction posterior is to assuming a prior knowledge of the extinction parameter or a spectroscopic estimate of the effective temperature.
+We {display results and} further validate aspects of our model using real photometric, parallax and spectroscopic data.
+We illustrate how sensitive the extinction posterior is to assuming knowledge of the extinction parameter or a spectroscopic {constraint} of the effective temperature.

-We fit our model to a sample cross-matched with the LAMOST DR8 \citep{LAMOSTDR8} spectroscopic parameters and show that misconceptions may arise when considering point estimates of effective temperature and extinction.
-In particular, a statement about the effective temperature is a statement about the extinction and, even though we generate posterior mean effective temperatures systematically different to LAMOST's, we can use the extinction-temperature degeneracy to accurately reproduce LAMOST's effective temperatures.
-Thus, we stress the use of a full extinction posterior as the full information.